1948 Sabena Douglas C-47 crash

 It was one of three fatal crashes that Sabena experienced in 1948, along with the Heathrow disaster on March 2, and the Sabena Douglas DC-4 crash on May 12.

 Flight

 The flight was a scheduled passenger flight from Costermans City via Manono to Élizabethville (now Lubumbashi) on 31 August 1948.
 The flight was operated by Sabena with a Douglas DC-3 aircraft.
 The aircraft carried 13 people, including 3 crew members.

 Search operation

 After the aircraft took off from Manono it went missing.
 A rescue operation started with all available aircraft.
-Apart form that motorized units searched in the region of Jadoth City and Élizabethville.
+Apart from that motorized units searched in the region of Jadoth City and Élizabethville.

-On 7 September, a week afther the crashed, it was announced had that the plane had to made an emergency landing.
-All thirteen people onboard were killed.
+On 7 September, a week after the crashed, it was announced had that the plane had to made an emergency landing.
+All thirteen people on board were killed.